benyamxn/persian-latex/README.md

 ### Mathematical Macros
-I've added some macros to help typing mathemathical equations in some particular cases.
+I've added some macros that make mathemathical equations easier to type in some specoific cases.
 Read `examples/mathemathical_macros.pdf` to see the use cases.